b3naz/myecom/brandon_beljoi_developer_information.md

 * **Do you have your own transport?** No
 * **Do you or will you be renting a place to stay on your own or will you be staying with someone else?** Staying with someone.
 * **Do you have reliable Internet access at home?** Yes
-* **What type of Internet access do you have?** 8meg wireless.
+* **What type of Internet access do you have?** 10meg wireless.
 * **Have you ever needed to work in the evenings in order to meet a deadline or show progress on a project?
 And will you be comfortable doing this either from the office or from home?** Yes, from home but either way necessary.

 ### Communication

 * **How did you get instructions in the past?
-Email, meeting, telephone?**
+Email, meeting, telephone?** All three listed.
 * **Some days go by when we don’t talk to our team.
 We set up a schedule and in general everyone has a list of issues to work on.
-Do you feel comfortable working unsupervised and with little supervision?**
+Do you feel comfortable working unsupervised and with little supervision?** Yes
 * **We use BitBucket’s issue tracker to manage change requests from clients and provide them with feedback.**
 **We have a support phone that you would need to answer.
-Have you needed to provide support to clients and/or engage with clients via phone or email, providing feedback or eliciting requirements/information?**
+Have you needed to provide support to clients and/or engage with clients via phone or email, providing feedback or eliciting requirements/information?** Both listed.

 ### Planning and execution
 <!---
 These questions might require a bit more of a narrative/essay style answer, so please answer under the question.
 --->

-**With regards to Wordpress, please tell us about the type of projects you have worked on; custom themes, child themes, custom plugins, multi site, multilingual, WooCommerce etc?**
+**With regards to Wordpress, please tell us about the type of projects you have worked on; custom themes, child themes, custom plugins, multi site, multilingual, WooCommerce etc?** I actually never yet really worked on Wordpress, but I manage to install it and know how to install it's plugins and with exposure to Wordpress environment it shouldn't be hard for me to get to work with it.

-**How comfortable do you feel with databases and SQL?**
+**How comfortable do you feel with databases and SQL?** I'm quite comfortable with it and know my way around databases and it tables and can perform scripts.

-**Have you done much work with APIs and/or system integration?**
+**Have you done much work with APIs and/or system integration?** Not really.

-**Have you done any mobile app development for iOS or Android?**
+**Have you done any mobile app development for iOS or Android?** No

 ## Contactable references
 <!---